LamininSolutions/mfsql-connector/source/blogs/metadata-management/index.rst

 Metadata change history operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The object change history for specific properties can be read and deleted.

-Removing redundant properties

-Move files from one object type to another

-Changing the datatype of a property
-	text to valuelist
-	re-align valuelist items
-	multi-lookup to single lookup

-Deleting duplicate objects

-Deleting history object versions

-Mark for archiving

-Removing comments
+The most common use case for access the object change history is to report on state changes :doc:`blogs/using-object-change-history-to-report-on-state-changes/index`